7 Getting Ready to Publish

 Book information

-Pay particular attention to the wording of your title, subtitle and book description as this will maximise the discoverability of your work by search engines and in indexed collections.
+While the URL is permanent, the book title can be changed later, if necessary.
+Pay particular attention to the wording of your title, subtitle and book description as this will maximise the discoverability of your work by search engines and indexed collections.
 Your description should be like an article abstract.
-Keep it brief and succinct (about 250 words), and consider the how to describe your work as an elevator pitch.
+Keep it brief and succinct (about 250 words) and consider how to describe your work as an elevator pitch.

-You can also add keywords.
-Choose words that represent the principal themes represented in your work, and think of what an individual might put into a search engine.
+Keywords will also need to be included in the metadata (approx. 3-5).
+Choose words that represent the principal themes or subjects in your work and think of what an individual might put into a search engine.

 Identifiers

-Traditionally published books are assigned a unique identifier which distinguishes them from all other publications, including subsequent revisions or editions.
-These unique identifiers can assist in the shareability and discoverability of your work, and allow tracking of altmetrics more readily.
+Traditionally, published books are assigned a unique identifier that distinguishes them from all other publications, including subsequent revisions or editions.
+These unique identifiers can assist in the shareability and discoverability of your work and allow tracking of alternative metrics more readily.
 This may be particularly important for authors wanting to document their impact.

 In Pressbooks, unique identifier options are:

-However, we ask authors to consider carefully whether or not to assign a unique identifier to their book.
-Doing so will restrict easy or ad hoc updating as an updated work will require you to assign a new identifier.
+Note: A unique identifier will restrict easy or ad hoc updating, as an updated work will require you to assign a new identifier.
 Remember that quick updating to maintain accuracy, currency and relevance is one of the major benefits of open textbooks.

-Contact the RMIT Open Publishing Team to discuss if you want to consider a unique identifier for your work.
+Contact the Open Education Team to discuss if you want to consider a unique identifier for your work.

 Contributors